Stephen Allen (colonial administrator): Biography

 Allen was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1933 King's Birthday Honours.
 In 1935, he was awarded the King George V Silver Jubilee Medal.

+Allen served in the Second World War as a staff captain of the British Army and as a military secretary to the New Zealand Expeditionary Force.
+The 2nd Battalion of the Auckland Regiment captured La Signy Farm (in Serre, France) under his command.
+Allen's property in Morrinsville was named La Signy Farm.

-On 4 November 1964, Allen suffered a heart attack while driving near Maramarua, and both he and his housekeeper, Elma Jessie Brunton, died in the resulting crash.
+On 4 November 1964, Allen had a heart attack while driving near Maramarua, and both he and his housekeeper, Elma Jessie Brunton, died in the resulting crash.